-However, not all sugar is bad for us.
+That all said, not all sugar is bad for us.
 We actually need glucose to live.
 Our body metabolises it to give us energy.
 When carbohydrates and sugar are consumed, they are digested and the simple sugars released by digestion are absorbed into the bloodstream.
 Then, the pancreas produces the “insulin” hormone to manage the level of sugar in blood, which is essential for good health.

-If we consume too much sugar, we will be exposed to two main issues.
-First, the body’s managing system can be overloaded, and our pancreas will produce more and more insulin, till we become “insulin resistant”: our insulin stops working correctively.
-That corresponds to the Type 2 Diabetes’s first stage, and at least our body will stop producing insulin without appropriate treatment.
+If we consume too much sugar there are two issues.
+Firstly, the body’s managing system can be overloaded, and our pancreas will produce more and more insulin, until we become ‘insulin resistant.
+This is known as the first stage of Type 2 Diabetes.
+However this is a treatable disease.

 The second issue stems from the fact that any excess sugar is turned into fat, causing weight gain and fatty liver diseases, cancer, hypertension and so on.
 Currently, in the developed world, 10% of children are suffering from fatty liver disease, due to unhealthy diet and sedentary living.

 Okay, so why do we love sugar so much?

 It’s partially down to dopamine.
 Our bodies produce dopamine when good things happen, it’s associated with with happy emotions, like receiving a nice text or getting some good news.
 Similarly, dopamine is also released when we eat sugary foods, giving us a hit of pleasure, the same way we would feel if we took drugs.
 The presence of dopamine is temporary however, and there is inevitably a slump after a sugar rush.
 If someone continually has this rush and needs it, becomes reliant on it, they will suffer from fatigue, sleep problems, mood swings, anxiety, apathy, memory loss and inability to concentrate.